-So you’re looking at a (potential) furlough.
-Plenty of places, like the Washington Post, have info on what will be open, but I had more important questions in mind: what to do!
+So you’re looking at a shutdown/furlough combination.
+Plenty of places, like the Washington Post have info on what will be open, but I had more important questions in mind: what to do!

-- Start (or step up) your own Spring Fitness Challenge.
+- Start (or step up) your own Fall Fitness Challenge.
 See how many miles you can run, or how many pushups you can complete, before coming back to work.

 Play in a Park: The National Parks are out, but this is a great time to check out the regional and state parks available in Maryland and Virginia: